AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ||example.com^$removeparam=/^(yclid|fbclid)=/
 ```

 With these rules, Google, Yandex, and Facebook Click IDs will be removed from all requests.
-There's one exception: Google Click ID (gclid) will not be removed from requests to example.com.
+There is one exception: Google Click ID (gclid) will not be removed from requests to example.com.

-Negating `$removeparam` for all parameters:
+**Negating `$removeparam` for all parameters:**

 ```
 $removeparam=/^(utm_source|utm_medium|utm_term)=/